devmyfriend/front-erp/src/commons/ui/title-h1/title-h1-README.md

 ## Styling

-Styled with bold font and scaled text size suitable for primary headers in your application.
+Styled with bold font and scaled text size suitable for primary headers in the application.